Ennaciri1/dashboard_admin_ajiapp2/API_INTEGRATION.md

 - You can update individual language translations without sending all languages
 - To remove a translation, omit it from the request (it will remain unchanged)
 - Empty or missing translations will be returned as empty strings in GET responses

+**⚠️ Activation Validation**:

+- A city can only be activated (`active: true`) if it has **name translations for ALL active languages**
+- If you attempt to activate a city with incomplete translations, you'll receive a `400 Bad Request` error
+- The error will list which language translations are missing
+- Cities created with `active: false` (default) can be activated later once all required translations are added
+- Deactivation (`active: false`) can be done at any time without translation requirements

 **Response Schema**: Same as Create City response